-Naomi Hocura is a storyteller.
+Naomi is a storyteller.
 She has melded her background in creative writing, film studies, her extensive travels, and experience as a photography/commercial producer, into a track toward one thing: documentary filmmaking.
 Her first short film, Tiny Tracks, premiered at the 2016 Hot Docs International Documentary Film Festival.
 Naomi is now in production on a documentary film called In Good Hands that gives voice to five people who have challenged gender stereotypes to find meaningful careers working with their hands.

 In the past, she has worked in experimental video, creating projections for DJ events (Caribou, Four Tet, and Invisible City).
 In 2010 she curated a 6hr visual album for Nadja/Aidan Baker, called White Nights/Drones Fields.
 Naomi also co-founded ANGURA!, a Japanese experimental art/film collective, programming screenings/exhibitions in Toronto, Winnipeg and Montreal.

 Naomi creates films under her production company, Mad in Pursuit Productions.
 She lives in a converted church in rural Ontario, Canada with her husband and daughter.